The Renters' Rights Act is live

 Paste your agreement below

 For tenancies in England only.
 Wales, Scotland, and Northern Ireland have separate housing law frameworks.
+Lodger agreements, commercial leases, and social housing tenancies are also outside our scope.
 Why?

 0 characters

 Free summary plus a count of issues.
-Detailed report with explanations and recommended actions: £4.99 if you want it.
+Detailed report with explanations and information about each clause: £4.99 if you want it.

-Tenantory provides legal information, not legal advice.
-For serious disputes, contact Shelter free on 0808 800 4444 or a qualified solicitor.
+Tenantory provides general legal information about housing law in England, not legal advice about your specific tenancy.
+For advice on your situation, contact Shelter free on 0808 800 4444 or a qualified solicitor.

 Three steps.
 Thirty seconds.